 Did we forget your favourite type of coffee?
-Let us know and we’ll add it into the article and give you a shout out!
+Let us know at email@example.com and we’ll add it to the article!

 You can make this type of coffee quite simply by adding hot water to a shot of espresso coffee.
 It has been said that American soldiers during the Second World War would make this type of coffee to make their beverages last longer.
 It was then (apparently) adopted by American baristas after the war.